Project-Sebi/Project-Sebi/README.md

 - PS 9 was introduction to Machine Learning (bias, variance, K-nearest neighbors)
 - PS 10 was regression and classification
 - PS 11 looked at sparse and flexible regressions (lasso, ridge, smoothing by derivation)
-- PS 12 was introduction to decision tress
+- PS 12 was introduction to decision trees

 CodeAcademy course, Exploratory Data Analysis in Python pandas, numpy, matplotlib, seaborn